LMS Early Career Fellowships 2022-23 with support from the Heilbronn Institute for Mathematical Research (HIMR) and UKRI

 • a CV, including a list of publications (maximum two A4 pages, minimum 12pt font);

-• a research proposal including a rationale for the choice of each institution and academic host to be visited; (maximum three A4 pages, minimum 12pt font);
+• a research proposal including a rationale for the choice of each institution and academic host to be visited (maximum three A4 pages including bibliography, minimum 12pt font).

-• one of which would normally be from the applicant's PhD supervisor and should be emailed by the referees directly to the LMS (fellowships@lms.ac.uk) by the closing date;
+• One of which would normally be from the applicant's PhD supervisor and should be emailed by the referee directly to the LMS (fellowships@lms.ac.uk) by the closing date;

 The deadline for applications for the next round is 11.59pm (GMT) on the annual deadline of 14 January.
 Applications will be considered at a meeting of the Early Career Fellowship Panel in early March each year.